A healthy weight or a normal weight are common goals as overweight and obesity plague our society.

 Thus, patients do not only experience weight loss.
 They also go through muscle mass loss, body weakness, tiredness, and fatigue.

 Muscle mass can be as bad as to trigger cardiac cachexia, which is a weakening of the heart muscles leading to chronic heart failure.
-Even if that doesn’t happen, the quality of life is severely affected in patients with weight loss and other cachexia symptoms.
+While the impact on the quality of life varies among individuals, patients with weight loss and cachexia symptoms often experience significant challenges.

 Besides affecting the quality of life, in several studies, weight loss severity predicts cancer aggressiveness.
-In most cases, the more aggressive cancer is, the more likely it is to trigger cachexia.
+In many cases, there is a correlation between the aggressiveness of cancer and the likelihood of triggering cachexia, but it is not a deterministic relationship.

 Similarly, losing more weight means that cancer is more advanced and could be spread to other tissues.
 It affects the physical function of the patient and increases the risk of mortality.